4lejandrito/fetchbook/README.md

 # Fetchbook

-Fetchbook is a versatile command-line tool designed to help you manage your HTTP requests effectively.
-This README provides an overview of the Fetchbook CLI and the structure of the TypeScript story files it uses.
+Fetchbook is a command-line tool designed to help you manage your collections of HTTP requests.
+It is based on the standard [RequestInit](https://fetch.spec.whatwg.org/#requestinit) object, and runs in TypeScript with [bun.sh](https://bun.sh/).

+> [!WARNING]
+> :construction_worker_woman: Fetchbook is currently under active development, expect breaking changes.

 ## Installation

-To use Fetchbook, you need to install it globally on your system.
-Run the following command to install it:
+To use Fetchbook, you can install it globally or locally in your existing project.
+Run the following command to install it globally:

 ```bash
 npm install -g fetchbook